 As described in Note 6, on September 15, 2021, the Company has entered into a Merger Agreement with Pagaya and Merger Sub.
 In connection with the execution of the Merger Agreement, Pagaya and an affiliate of EJFA (the "EJF Investor") entered into a subscription agreement (the "EJF Subscription Agreement"), pursuant to which the EJF Investor committed to purchase, in the aggregate, up to 20 million Pagaya Class A ordinary shares at \$10.00 per share for an aggregate commitment amount of up to \$200 million on the terms and subject to the conditions set forth therein (the "PIPE Investment").
-The obligation of the parties to consummate the PIPE Investment under the EJF Subscription Agreement is conditioned upon, among other things, the conditional subscription agreements with certain other investors, pursuant to which, on the terms and subject to the closing of the Business Class A ordinary shares at a purchase price of \$10.00 per share, which shares reduced the foregoing commitment of the EJF Investor by 7.2 million shares.
+The obligation of the parties to consummate the PIPE Investment under the EJF Subscription Agreement is conditioned upon, among other things, the conditions to the closing of the Business Combination having been satisfied.
+Subsequently, Pagaya also entered into additional subscription agreements with certain other investors, pursuant to which, on the terms and Subject to them, 22.2 million Pagaya Class A ordinary shares at a purchase price of \$10.00 per share, which shares reduced the foregoing commitment of the EJF Investor by 7.2 million shares.
 On January 11, 2022, Pagaya announced the upsized \$350 million fully committed common equity PIPE Investment.
 The closing of the PIPE Investment is expected to occur substantially concurrently with the closing of the Business Combination.